yinrouni/System/Lab1_UnixTerminal/part2/README.md

 ### Response/Observations

-- A switch statement generates a binary search.
+- A switch statement generates conditional codes and branches.
 It is optimal.

 ## Compiler generated assembly 8 - Add Function